Getting Your Ls in 7 Easy Steps

 If you make the appointment by phone or online, you'll need to pay immediately by credit card.
 If you drop in to make your appointment you can pay by cash, cheque, EFTPOS or credit card.

-Motorcycle Learner permit tests are conducted by VicRoads accredited providers (new window).
-To book a motorcycle Learner permit test you need to contact them directly.
+Motorcycle learner permit tests are conducted by VicRoads accredited providers (new window).
+To book a motorcycle test you need to contact providers directly.

 4. Sit the Test

 To get a car learner permit you will need to pass: